mediafellows/mediafellows.github.io/collections/_news/20200722_mediafellows-ORF_Content_Sales_Press_Release.md

     <div class="col-xl-12 col-lg-12">
         <div class="service-details mb-40">
           <p>
-ORF-Enterprise Managing Director <strong>Beatrice Cox-Riesenfelder</strong>: “ORF-Enterprise has been cooperating with mediafellows since day one.
+ORF-Enterprise Managing Director <strong>Beatrice Cox-Riesenfelder</strong>: <i>“ORF-Enterprise has been cooperating with mediafellows since day one.
 The teams on both sides have put a lot of effort into the development of a state-of-the-art platform which brings an improved screening experience to our customers – in midst of a challenging year.
 We have been listening closely to buyer’s demands while working on the relaunch.
-New features like wish lists, custom recommendations as well as an improved video player are the results of the user-centric approach.”
+New features like wish lists, custom recommendations as well as an improved video player are the results of the user-centric approach.”</i>
           </p>
           <p>
 Based on MediaStore's white-label template mediafellows developed a semi-custom website matching the distributor’s corporate design guidelines while offering a fully responsive layout.
 Also, mediafellows migrated all content and assets from the previous system seamlessly into the new platform which allowed ORF-Enterprise's content team to revise the consistency and accuracy of metadata and files early on before the relaunch.